JamieSabbatella/mta-sts-cloudflare/README.md

 # mta-sts-cloudflare
-Deploy serverless MTA-STS with Cloudflare Worker
+Deploy serverless MTA-STS with a Cloudflare Worker

+##